peishanh/Bagel-Protocol/8 Protein_Production.md

 6. Turn off water bath by pressing the play button again (play button will turn red)
 6. Wipe condensation off of outside of plates and label the agarose side of the plates
 6. Pipette 200 µL recovered cells on to plate and spread out the cells
-7. After waiting a minute so that the liquid is absorbed, turn the plates upside down so that the beads fall onto the underside of the lid, and deposit beads into bleach solution for later recovery
+7. After waiting a minute so that the liquid is absorbed, turn the plates upside down.
 7. Incubate plate *upside down (agarose half on top)* overnight at 37 ˚C

 ### Tips and tricks